Groundwater banking: Groundwater storage concepts

 The bank is an aquifer used as an underground storage tank, and the recharge of water causes an increase in the volume of water stored in the aquifer to have increasing water levels.
 In the case of a withdrawal there would be a decrease in water levels.
 The amount of water depends also on a couple of other factors including groundwater pumping by other users, leakage, and natural recharge.
 The recharge of water by land application or injection increases the volume of water, and then some of the water will be used at a future time.
 It can be looked at as inputs of water minus outputs is equal to the change in water storage.

 Another aspect is the hydrology which is the difference between dynamic and static response to recharge and abstraction.
 The water levels will rise or fall in the well during recharge and recovery.
 Once recharge and recovery stops the water levels return to background levels, and one of the main issues is the change in static water levels after the dynamic response from recharge or recovery disappears.

 There can be some technical issues with the aquifer response to manage recharge and recovery.
 If the aquifer is hydraulically connected to body of water on the surface there are increases in the water table elevation as the result of managed recharge.
 This could increase the rate of discharge or decrease the amount of induced recharge, and both of these cause water to leave the basin.
 The recharge and recovery could also affect the lateral and vertical groundwater flow into the aquifer.
 There is not always a one-to-one correspondence between the volume of water and the change in storage.

-Methods of groundwater banking
+Methods

 Groundwater banking is accomplished in two ways: through in-lieu and direct recharge.
 In-lieu recharge is storing water by utilizing surface water "in-lieu" of pumping groundwater, thereby storing an equal amount in the groundwater basin.
 In-lieu recharge is the renewable surface water used to irrigate the farmland in place of using regular groundwater.
 This is helping to save more groundwater because the water stays in the aquifer to be used later.
 Direct recharge is storing water by allowing it to percolate directly to storage in the groundwater basin.
 With direct recharge it floods an area so that water seeps through the ground to get to the aquifers.
 The water is then pumped out when there is more of a demand with the use of recovery wells.